stevenaubertin/itch-io-api/README.md

 - `400 Bad Request` - Invalid parameters or missing API key
 - `401 Unauthorized` - Authentication failed
 - `404 Not Found` - Resource not found

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with tests
-4. Ensure all tests pass
-5. Submit a pull request

-## Contributing